GreenPiecebyVega/Server/README.md

 8. **Pundit Matchers**
   [Documentation](https://github.com/punditcommunity/pundit-matchers#matchers)

-### Use binding.pry for debugging with docker
+### Use binding.pry for debugging with docker without respec
-To be able to use pry i have to:
+To be able to use pry we have to:
 ```console
 docker attach server
 ```